Category Archives: Datacenter Management

 New features, bug fixes, and deprecated features of Microsoft Defender for Cloud

-The development of Microsoft Defender for Cloud is constantly evolving, and improvements are introduced on an ongoing basis.
-To stay up-to-date on the most recent developments, Microsoft updates this page, which provides information on new features, bug fixes, and deprecated features.
+The development of Microsoft Defender for Cloud is constantly evolving, with continuous improvements being introduced.
+To stay updated on the latest developments, Microsoft updates this page, which provides information on new features, bug fixes, and deprecated features.
 Specifically, this month’s main news includes:

 Migrate